bolderbrush10/SearchlightAssault/README.md

 info.json        - information for the mod manager

-Prototypes contain the definitions for a unit's graphics, animations, and base stats (like max health, range, and damage)
+Prototypes contain the definitions for a unit's graphics, animations, and stats (like max health, range, and damage)

-prototypes/entities.lua - prototypes for the searchlight and the turtle prototypes/graphics.lua - pictures, lights, spirites, and animations prototypes/techItemRecipe.lua - details for how to research and craft a searchlight
+prototypes/sl-entities.lua       - prototypes for the searchlight and the turtle prototypes/sl-graphics.lua       - pictures, lights, spirites, and animations prototypes/sl-techItemRecipe.lua - details for how to research and craft a searchlight